What Is a Work Order? (And What to Include in One)

 • Maintenance issue description: The work order begins with a detailed description of the maintenance issue, including the nature of the problem and any actions already taken.

-• Name of person submitting the request: The form identifies the entity submitting the request for possible follow-up questions and updates on the task’s progress.
+• Name of person submitting the request: The form identifies the requester for possible follow-up questions and updates on the task’s progress.

 • Name of person completing the task: The work order lists the technician assigned to complete the task as a point of contact for any issues that may arise.